domchristie/optimistic-ui-hotwire-rails/README.md

 # Optimistic UI with Ruby on Rails and Hotwire

-Combining a Stimulus controller and Turbo Stream to provide immediate feedback once a form is submitted.
+An optimistic UI demo that combines a Stimulus controller and Turbo Stream to provide immediate feedback once a form is submitted.
 It's far from the potential full-fidelity of a local first, fully client rendered approach, but offers a [Good Enough™️](https://youtu.be/SWEts0rlezA?si=Tlx_rvyfzAIjCiwf&t=701) experience that provides more context than simply updating the submit button with "Loading…".

 ## Accessing Submitted Params

-This approach lets developers access the submitted form parameters, so that optimistic updates preview the submission.
+Submitted parameters are available in the template via `params`, so that optimistic updates can preview the submission.
 For example, the following will render a comment with the submitted body:

 ```erb
 <%= form_with model: @comment, data: {controller: "optimistic-form", action: "optimistic-form#performActions"} do |form| %>